Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: Data and methods

-Paris is chosen because of its reputation for respecting science and scientific data free of political meddling.
+Weather station data can be seen, in part, as a response to spatial scales that are too coarse.
+The data used were provided by the Paris--Montsouris weather station.
+Observations from 2020 constitute the training data.
+Holdout observations from 2019 are used for calibration, while holdout observations from 2021 are used for forecasting \footnote { 2020 is bracketed by 2019 and 2021 so that 2019 and 2020 are as close as possible in time to the training data. } A temporal index \(t = 1,2,3,\ldots, T\) denotes each of 214 days from March1 to September~30 when unusually warm temperatures can occur.\footnote { Data from March were included primarily to obtain the values of the lagged predictors for each of the corresponding early days in April. } Days are a common temporal unit for studies of unusually high temperatures.

+Paris is the study site.
 Any of several other locales could have been selected and will be in future work.
+Paris currently is perhaps Europe's urban, high temperature ground zero \citep{Porter2025}, arguably with Europe's most heat-vulnerable urban population \citep{Masselot2023}.

+The two response variables are centigrade air temperatures at 2~PM and 2~AM solar time.
+Solar time provides a useful and consistent time stamp while avoiding local conventions such as daylight saving time.
+The 2~PM and 2~AM temperatures do not necessarily represent the most extreme diurnal or nocturnal heat day after day but serve as reasonable proxies.
+Fixed measurement times also avoid heat effects that vary substantially across the day.
+For example, a peak temperature at noon will have different effects on outdoor workers than a peak temperature at 3~PM because of breaks taken for lunch in the middle of the day.
+Summary statistics such as the daily mean temperature are sometimes used, but risk averaging out extreme heat in the right tails of temperature distributions.

-At the moment, Paris may be Europe's urban, high temperature ground zero \parencite{Porter2025}.
-Measured temperatures rather than Steadman heat index values are favored for the response variables because of well known problems with the index at temperatures less than $80^\circ\text{F}$ \parencite{Steadman1979, Rothfusz1990}.
-Such temperatures are common in Paris after dark during the summer months.
+Measured temperatures rather than Steadman heat index values are favored for the response variables because of well-known problems with the Steadman heat index at temperatures below \(80^{\circ}\)F \citep{Steadman1979,Rothfusz1990}.
+During the summer months, such temperatures are common in Paris after dark.
+There is a good chance of nonsense results.

+Predictors are limited to information readily available in weather station data.
+They are lagged here to identify the direction of any causal ordering and to provide stakeholders a warning in advance of impending extreme heat.
+The lag of 14 days is imposed, consistent with earlier research on the 2021 Pacific Northwest (i.e., North American) heat wave \citep{Li2024}.